etcd-io/discovery.etcd.io/kubernetes/helm/etcd-operator/README.md

 # etcd Operator
-The etcd operator is installed using the stable version from helm repos.
+The etcd operator and the etcd cluster are installed using the stable chart version from helm repos.

 ## Requirements